state-alchemists/zrb/docs/concepts/tasks/docker-compose-task.md

 ## `compose_file`

 Your docker-compose file path.

 If not set, Zrb will try to find the following files in your `cwd`:

 - `compose.yml`
 - `compose.yaml`
 - `docker-compose.yml`
 - `docker-compose.yaml`

+Zrb will throws error if no `compose_file` found.

 - __Required:__ False
 - __Possible values:__ String representing the docker compose file or `None`.